 Students who will not be enrolled may not participate in room draw, but may submit a Wait List application starting in mid-April.
 Those students should not be listed as roommates; as it may disqualify an application.

 Current 1st or 2nd year students and families with children (regardless of class year) living in a graduate apartment may renew their current apartment for the following year.
 Eligible students in studios, 1 bedrooms, families in 2 bedrooms and families with children in apartments will be sent automatic renewal offers.
 They will have 7 days to accept or reject the offer.

 If you are a student eligible for renewal in a multi-bedroom apartment and one or more of your roommates is leaving campus, you can pull-in any current 1st, 2nd, or 3rd year student to fill the vacancy.
 Students who are eligible for pre-draw renewal or want to pull in students to become eligible for pre-draw renewal need to complete the following steps:

-Fill out a Renewal Form and submit to Student Housing (5th Floor New South) by February 18.
+Fill out a Renewal Form and submit to Student Housing (The Point, A Level in New South building) by February 18.

 Specify any students to pull in to fill any vacancies (1st, 2nd, and 3rd year students only)